 Below you will find snapshots of my week in Paris this month, where I pushed the boundaries of sweet tooth, burned my way through a pair of shoes from so much walking, and finally had the chance to visit the Gardens of Versailles, which were closed on my last visit in the unseasonal month of January.

 So, here we go!
 As per usual, you’ll find all my camera/lens details at the bottom of the post and commentary throughout should you wish to visit the same places.
-Enjoy!
+I hope you enjoy taking a peek inside my Paris photo diary!

 Old vs. New.
 It is no secret I visit Angelina on every trip to Paris, but on this trip I was excited to find new finds, especially if they were less talked about or written about in magazines.
 Au Petit Versailles was one such fab little find in Le Marais.
 The quiches made for a perfectly cheap breakfast each morning!